jiejin0327/alzheimer-brain-mri-classifie/README.md

 # alzheimer-brain-mri-classifier

 This project uses ResNet50 model to perform multi-class classification on brain MRI images of Alzheimer's disease.
-The dataset comes from [Kaggle](https://www.kaggle.com/tourist55/alzheimers-dataset-4-class-of-images) , which contains four classes: Normal, Non-Alzheimer's Mild Cognitive Impairment (MCI), Alzheimer's Mild Cognitive Impairment (AD-MCI), and Alzheimer's Disease (AD).
-The dataset has a total of 5121 images, of which 4096 are used for training and 1025 are used for testing.
+The dataset comes from [Kaggle](https://www.kaggle.com/datasets/sachinkumar413/alzheimer-mri-dataset) , which contains four classes:

-### alzheimer-brain-mri-classifier

-This project uses ResNet50 model to perform multi-class classification on brain MRI images of Alzheimer's disease.
-The dataset comes from [Kaggle](https://www.kaggle.com/tourist55/alzheimers-dataset-4-class-of-images) , which contains four classes: Normal, Non-Alzheimer's Mild Cognitive Impairment (MCI), Alzheimer's Mild Cognitive Impairment (AD-MCI), and Alzheimer's Disease (AD).
-The dataset has a total of 5121 images, of which 4096 are used for training and 1025 are used for testing.

 ## Usage